 Myrtle rust, a plant disease caused by the exotic fungus Uredo rangelli, is known to affect plants in the Myrtaceae family and was first detected on the NSW central coast in 2010.
-Myrtle rust is now widespread and been recorded in bushland and gardens in and around Byron Bay.
-Myrtle rust is spread by the transport of fungal spores by wind, water, insects and human activity.
-It can be spread in bushland by people moving infected plant material, dirty equipment, including containers and tools, contaminated clothing and vehicles.
-Risk evaluation and appropriate planning of bushland works are advised and bushland workers and visitors should take reasonable measures to prevent the spread of myrtle rust between and within areas of bushland.
-Hygiene measures recommended before visiting each bushland site include washing vehicles inside and out, laundering of clothing, including protective equipment, cleaning tools and equipment and appropriate disposal of plant waste (Department of Industry and Investment 2010).
+Myrtle rust is now widespread and has been recorded in bushland and gardens in and around Byron Bay.
+Myrtle rust infects young actively-growing shoots, leaves, flower buds and fruits.
+The spores of myrtle rust are spread by wind, water, animal dispersal and human activity.

-Myrtle rust poses a significant threat to the biological values of the reserve in particular plants in the following genera of the Myrtaceae family which occur in the reserve: Acmena, Austromyrtus, Pilidiostigma, Rhodamnia and Syzygium.
+While evidence of myrtle rust has not been identified in the reserve it is considered to pose a significant threat to its biological values and in particular to plants in the following genera of the Myrtaceae family which occur in the reserve: Acmena, Austromyrtus, Pilidiostigma, Rhodamnia and Syzygium.
 Myrtle rust and other exotic rusts have been listed as a KTP under the TSC Act.